 Opposite the Town Hall Cafe is Caffi’r Angel, an Italian Gelateria that make their own gelato in Portmeirion!
 As well as all the popular flavours, they sometimes have a couple of more unique ones, I had pomegranate!

 During the summer months, there is a free land train tour that goes around the gardens.
 It goes up to a gazebo high up on the hill, where it stops for a few minutes for people to grab photos of the village from above before going back down.
 The round trip journey takes around 20 minutes.

 Word of warning, it is a bit of a free for all.
 We were one of the first people to wait for the ‘next train’ but when it pulls up, everyone kinda just rushes towards a carriage and hopes that they can squeeze on.
 There’s not really any form of queuing system.
-On a drizzly day in June, the train was extra busy because the carriages are completely enclosed, so it’s a good way to escape the rain but still enjoy the village woodlands!
+On a drizzly day in June, the train was extra busy because the carriages are completely enclosed.
+It’s a good way to escape the rain but still enjoy the village woodlands!

 Now a little bit before my time, the cult 1960’s UK TV series, ‘The Prisoner’ was filmed at Portmeirion.
 I only remember the 2009 remake that was set in Namibia and I was OBSESSED with it.

 After my visit, I found the 1960’s version on YouTube.
 Even though it was recorded over 50 years ago, the majority of external shots were all very recognisable!
 There were a few differences, such as the giant chess board wasn’t there (well at least not in the episodes I’ve watched so far!), the main pond/water feature wasn’t quite as blue and the Portmeirion Hotel swimming pool was just a piece of grass!